-- 19. Evaluability is the extent to which an activity or a programme can be evaluated in a reliable and credible fashion.
+19. Evaluability is the extent to which an activity or a programme can be evaluated in a reliable and credible fashion.
 The below provides a preliminary evaluability assessment, which will be deepened by the evaluation team in the inception package.
-The team will notably critically assess data availability and take evaluability limitations into consideration in its choice of evaluation methods.
-In doing so, the team will also critically review the evaluability of the gender aspects of the operation, identify related challenges and mitigation measures. - 20.
-In answering question one, the team will be able to rely on assessment reports, minutes from the project review committee, the project document and logframe, a 2009 country portfolio evaluation, a 2011 appraisal mission as well as documents related to government and interventions from other actors.
+The team will notably critically assess data availability and take evaluability limitations into consideration in its choice of

+- evaluation methods and in doing so, the team will also critically review the evaluability of the gender aspects of the operation, identify related challenges and mitigation measures. - 20.
+In answering question one, the team will be able to rely on assessment reports, minutes from the project review committee, the project document and logframe, as well as documents related to government and interventions from other actors.
 In addition, the team will review relevant WFP strategies, policies and normative guidance. - 21.
 For question two the operation has been designed in line with the corporate results framework (SRF) and selected outputs, outcomes and targets are recorded in the logframe.
 Monitoring reports as well as annual standard project reports (SPRs) detail achievement of outputs and outcomes thus making them evaluable against the stated objectives. - 22.
 However, answering question two is likely to pose some challenges owing in part to: i) the absence of baseline data for the activities, which will need to be reconstructed using findings from various assessment reports and ii) data gaps in relation to efficiency. - 23.
-Another evaluability challenge is linked to WFP's transition from Strategic Plan (2008-2013) to Strategic Plan (2014-2017) which resulted in the adoption of a new Strategic Results Framework and changes in some indicators.
-The evaluation will look retroactively to the 2011-2013 project implementation with reference to the Strategic Result Framework (2008-2013).
-However, by the time the evaluation mission will take place, the operation's logframe, monitoring plan and data collection mechanisms will have been realigned to the new Strategic Result Framework (2014-2017). - 24.
-For question three, the team members will have access to some institutional planning documents and is likely to elicit further information from key informant interviews. - 25.
-Presidential elections are planned on 20 May 2014.
-The evaluation mission has been timed immediately after so that potential disruptions do not jeopardize the mission.
-However, the schedule may need to be revisited depending on the security situation.
+For question three, the team members will have access to some institutional planning documents and is likely to elicit further information from key informant interviews.